episod/developer-relations-template/README.md

 **Suggestions or improvements welcome**.
 This belongs to all of us!

+## Customization suggestions

+### Team structure

+If your team is just starting out and it's only you, use this section to help guide and divide the work your team of one has to accomplish.
+Maybe you don't have partners yet and don't need to help them hands-on.
+Maybe your company is already setup to serve developers well with their own documentation or tools team.

+All these categories are your responsibility in developer relations whether another team owns the work product around them or not.
+As you identify your weak spots and how you could better serve your unique developer audience, begin hiring those who can make a major impact in one or more of these specializations.

+### Metrics

+_Local_ metrics are within direct influence of the developer relations team, like pageviews, time on page, developer experience survey results, activation rates, feature adoption and breadth, even measurements like `XX% of developer relations team agree` on a path forward.

-## Definitions
+## Activation

+You want as many developers or visitors to reach an ah-ha moment that convinces them your solution is the right one, provided it is.

+From that point forward, every piece of friction in their experience can stop them from successfully accomplishing their goal.

+Reducing friction reduces time to business logic.
+The joy in programming is there, in the business logic.

-* _friction log_ - a collection of observations (& occasional suggestions) on friction encountered through a developer experience.
-Think of it like a journal of walking through your platform's metaphorical park.
+Build a _friction log_ however you see fit, as a collection of observations (& occasional suggestions) on friction encountered through a developer experience.

+Think of it like a journal kept while walking through your platform's metaphorical park.
 Useful in early stages of joining a developer relations team to introduce an outside perspective.
 In later stages of team membership, to continue the metaphor, it's important to pick up the easy trash as you go.
 No use hoarding maps of all the litter in the park.
-* _local metrics_ - metrics within direct influence of the developer relations team, like pageviews, time on page, developer experience survey results, activation rates, feature adoption and breadth, even `XX% of developer relations team agree`

 ## Thanks to